 - Bottomless BBQ at Teddy & the Bully Bar and Lincoln.
 Both patriotic restaurants will host all-you-can-eat buffets of American classics (like BBQ ribs, Mac & Cheese, and peach cobbler).

 - BeerBQ Battle at City Tap House.
-Four local breweries (City Tap, 3 Stars, Evolution, and Hardywood will battle it out for title to “Best Brew” from 12pm-5pm. $20 tickets get you a sampling from all four, sides like potato salad, and more.
+Four local breweries (City Tap, 3 Stars, Evolution, and Center of the Universe will battle it out for title to “Best Brew” from 12pm-5pm. $18 tickets get you a sampling from all four, sides like potato salad, and more.
 Plus, you can get in on the action with the cornhole competition.

-- Republic’s Fourth Annual Freedom Fest.
+- Republic’s Fifth Annual Freedom Fest.
 Celebrating the end of government restrictions on beer sales, this promises to be one lively & patriotic bash.
-Featuring 24 unique beers as well as an array of American BBQ and food. $20-60.
+Featuring local brews as well as an array of American BBQ and food.
+No pre-purchased tickets necessary.

-- Jack Rose Dining Saloon’s “AmeriCAN DrinkDependence Day.”
-Starting at 3pm, head to the rooftop terrace for awesome cocktails and half-priced bites like smoked whiskey wings.
+- Jack Rose Dining Saloon’s “AmeriCAN DrinkDependence Day.” last year started at 3pm, where the rooftop terrace had awesome cocktails and half-priced bites like smoked whiskey wings.
+Fingers crossed it’s happening again!

 - The Brixton’s Hot Dog Eating Contest.
 FREE to come by (and enter), the contest features prizes for winners and discounted beer all day.